BitPatty/SMS-Practice-Codes/Readme.md

 This repository contains practice codes for Super Mario Sunshine.
 More Info can be found here: https://www.speedrun.com/sms/thread/ue3g9

 You can find the gecko codes and GCT cheatfiles under bin/.
+You can generate your own cheatfiles for most codes here: https://bitpatty.github.io/gctGenerator/

 ## List of codes